Bobby Witt Jr. Player Props: Royals vs. Rays

 Rays Pitching Rankings

-- The Rays' 3.69 team ERA ranks fourth among all MLB pitching staffs.
+- The Rays have the first-ranked team ERA among all MLB pitching staffs (3.64).

-- Glasnow (2-3 with a 4.10 ERA and 64 strikeouts in 41 2/3 innings pitched) gets the start for the Rays, his ninth of the season.

-- In his last appearance on Friday, the righty tossed 5 2/3 innings against the Atlanta Braves, giving up one earned run while surrendering two hits.
+- In his most recent time out on Sunday against the Atlanta Braves, the right-hander tossed five innings, giving up two earned runs while surrendering four hits.

-- The 29-year-old has amassed an ERA of 4.10, with 13.8 strikeouts per nine innings, in eight games this season.
-Opposing hitters have a .220 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.